 The Virginia Society for Technology in Education (VSTE) has drafted new Technology Standards for Instructional Personnel (TSIP).
 These standards update the original 1998 standards and represent foundational skills that every educator must meet in order to be considered proficient in the use of technology for teaching and learning.
-In a changing digital world, meeting these standards will need to be done every five years as part of the recertification process.

 Technology Standards for Instructional Personnel